 A fractional-factorial multivariate test is a design of experiment (DOE) where not all possible combinations of variables (each combination is called a recipe) are tested.
 Rather a sub-set of recipes is tested and a statistical approach such as the Taguchi method is used which makes simplifying assumptions.
 This DOE allows for a smaller sample and so speeds up the time needed to complete the experiment.

-A fractional-factorial design relies on very small sample sizes (see Law of small numbers), and this reduces the flexibility and potential accuracy of the test design.
-Further, such tests assume there is no variable interaction between individual independent variables and this can lead to wrong conclusions being made.
+A fractional-factorial design relies on very small sample sizes (see Law of small numbers).
+This reduces the flexibility and potential accuracy of the test design.
+Such tests assume there is no variable interaction between individual independent variables.
+This can lead to wrong conclusions being made.
 See also Full factorial.

 Conversion marketing – Glossary of Conversion Marketing.